jbpauly/smart-simulation/README.md

 utilize hardware (wifi weight scales) and software (machine learning) to provide just-in-time delivery of repeatably purchased goods.
 Bottomless is the first of its kind.

-## Generate data for yourself by following the steps below

 ## Dependencies
 Python >= 3.7